apache/pulsar/site2/docs/schema-understand.md

 Pulsar provides the following methods to encode a **single** key/value pair in a message：
 * `INLINE` - Key/value pairs are encoded together in the message payload.
 * `SEPARATED` - The Key is stored as a message key, while the value is stored as the message payload.
-See [Construct a key/value schema](schema-get-started.md#keyvalue).
+See [Construct a key/value schema](schema-get-started.md#keyvalue) for more details.

 #### `Struct` schema